Chipotle headed to Goose Creek; another Mexican restaurant slated for James Island

 New restaurants are coming to a pair of small retail developments in the works across the Charleston region.

-On James Island, a south-of-the border venue under the name Azul Mexicana Restaurante II LLC will open by the end of the year in a new retail center at 1989 Maybank Highway, according to Elyse Welch with commercial real estate firm Lee & Associates, which is handling leases for the new development.
+On James Island, a south-of-the border venue under the name Azul Mexicana Restaurante II LLC will open by the end of the year at 1989 Maybank Highway, according to Elyse Welch with the commercial real estate firm Lee & Associates, which is handling leases for the development.

 The 13,000-square-foot structure will include four retail spaces and two restaurants.
 A two-story restaurant with an outdoor patio will sit next to Woodland Shores Road.
-The Mexican restaurant will occupy about 3,000 square feet on the opposite end closest to Charleston Pour House.
+Azul Mexicana — "azul" translates into blue — will occupy about 3,000 square feet on the opposite end closest to Charleston Pour House.

-Construction is set to be completed by the end of October on the new retail center.
+Construction is set to be completed by the end of October on the retail center.

 In Goose Creek, a smaller development called Shannon Park at 214 St. James Ave. will house three or four new retail tenants, Welch said.

-One of those is Chipotle Mexican Grill, which will occupy about 2,200 square feet in the new building.
+One of those is Chipotle Mexican Grill, which will occupy about 2,200 square feet.
 On the opposite end, a 3,000-square-foot restaurant space will be available.
 One or two small retail tenants will sit between them.

 Construction should be completed by October 2021.